Design Pattern Evangelist Blog

 Big Ball of Mud

 With this more fluid interpretation of Coupling and Cohesion, we could have a system with loose-coupling/high-cohesion on the macro design level and tight-coupling/low-cohesion on the micro design level.
-That is, there may be low coupling between packages and high cohesion within a package, but the design inside the package could have tight coupling and low cohesion almong the classes and methods within the package.
+That is, there may be low coupling between packages and high cohesion within a package, but the design inside the package could have tight coupling and low cohesion among the classes and methods within the package.

 Economics of Coupling and Cohesion